 The researchers used the Newcastle-Ottawa Scale to evaluate the risk of bias of included studies and performed random-effects model meta-analysis to calculate pooled odds ratio (ORs) with 95% confidence intervals (CIs) for case-control and cross-sectional studies as well as pooled incidence rate ratio (IRR) with 95% CIs for cohort studies in association between psoriasis and OSA.
 Four case-control or cross-sectional studies and three cohort studies with a total of 5.8 million subjects were included.

 Increased risk of OSA among patients with psoriasis was found in one cohort study, one cross-sectional study, and two case-control studies.
-Meta-analysis of the latter three showed a significant association of psoriasis with OSA among nearly 300,000 study subjects, with a pooled OR of 2.60, “indicated that patients with psoriasis are 2.6-fold more likely to develop OSA when compared with patients without psoriasis,” adds Dr. Ger (Figure 1).
+Meta-analysis of the latter three showed a significant association of psoriasis with OSA among nearly 300,000 study subjects, with a pooled OR of 2.60, “indicating that patients with psoriasis are 2.6-fold more likely to develop OSA when compared with patients without psoriasis,” adds Dr. Ger (Figure 1).
 “Although these three studies had considerable statistical heterogeneity, all had consistently positive results.”
 In the cohort study, patients with mild psoriasis had a consistently increased risk of OSA (adjusted IRR, 1.36), as did those with severe psoriasis (adjusted IRR, 1.53) and psoriatic arthritis (adjusted IRR, 1.98).

 Conversely, a consistent increase in psoriasis among patients with OSA was found across three cohort studies and one case-control study.
 A meta-analysis of the cohort studies showed a significant association of OSA with psoriasis (polled IRR, 2.52) across more than 5.5 million study subjects, with no statistical heterogeneity within the studies (Figure 2).
 After excluding one study with a high risk of bias in the representativeness of the exposed cohort—all were nurses—the association of OSA with psoriasis remained positive (pooled IRR, 2.47).
 A significantly increased odds for psoriasis in relation to OSA was seen in the one case-control study (adjusted OR, 13.31).